m-zayan/fdir/README.md

 # **fdir**
 A fidir is a C optimized module for python provide functions for iterating OS files and directories.<br>
-Functions similar to (eg: OS. listdir) but much faster.
+Functions similar to (eg: os. listdir) but much faster.

 > # **Module Setup**
 ----